smashingboxes/SeleniumToolkit/README.md

 Drivers.driverInit(browser, appAddress, platform, runSauceLabs, slUser, slPass, headless)
 ```

-For info about available platforms in SauceLabs, go to [INSERT LINK HERE].
+For info about available platforms in SauceLabs, go to https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/.
 Please note that the "runSauceLabs" and "headless" parameters are of boolean type in order to provide the option to run particular tests locally in spite of your SauceLabs setup.

 #Toolkit Commands